 - 1 vanilla bean pod or 1 tablespoon vanilla extract

 - 1 cup (320 g) strawberry jam (seedless)

-- 1½ tsp water
+- 1½ teaspoon water

-- Remove pan from heat and dump flour in, all at once, and stir with wooden spoon.
+- Remove pan from heat and dump flour in, all at once, and stir vigorously with wooden spoon.

 - Remove churros from oil and drain briefly on paper towels before dredging in cinnamon sugar.
+Serve immediately.

 FOR THE CREME ANGLAISE: